Intestinal Cancer In Cats: Signs And Treatment

 While we can’t determine one singular cause for developing cancer, we do know that age, gender, and breed can be risk factors for certain cancers.
 Intestinal cancer tends to be diagnosed more frequently in older cats between 10-12 years old.

-Male cats often develop intestinal cancer more often than female cats do.
-As well, Siamese cats are a breed that are more likely to be diagnosed with this cancer - they can be up to 8 times more likely to develop adenocarcinomas than other breeds.
+Additionally, male cats often develop intestinal cancer more often than female cats.
+With respect to pedigrees, Siamese cats are a breed that is more likely to be diagnosed with this cancer.
+Statistics provide that they can be up to 8 times more likely to develop adenocarcinomas (and may require more stringent pain management strategies) than other breeds.

 Symptoms of Intestinal Cancer In Cats